How Root Canals Help Save Your Teeth

 After the cleaning, the doctor will place a temporary substance in the tooth.
 In about a week or so, the patient will return and the temporary substance will be removed.
 The doctor will then ensure that the root canal was successful before filling in the tooth with a permanent compound the same shade as the teeth.

-Cosmetic Options after a Root Canal in Bergenfield, NJ
+Cosmetic Options after a Root Canal in Dumont, NJ

 After a root canal has been performed, the tooth may be discolored.
 If the discoloration is noticeable, a dental crown